Personal Interest Admissions

 4. How many courses can a Personal Interest Undergraduate Student take each semester?

-5. I’ve completed some college work, but have not yet earned an undergraduate degree.
-Can I apply as a Personal Interest student and apply the credits towards a degree at Holy Apostles?
+5. I have completed some college work but have not yet earned an undergraduate degree.
+Can I apply as a Personal Interest student?

 6. Can I apply for Financial Aid as a Personal Interest Student?

 No. Personal Interest Students are not eligible to receive financial aid.
-For more information about Holy Apostle’s financial aid policy, please click here: (hyperlink)
+For more information about the financial aid policy, please click here

-Yes, Holy Apostles will allow students to join us as a Personal Inerest student to earn credits for another program.
-Please note that it is the responsibility of the student (and Not Holy Apostles) to research their current college’s policies on transfer credits.
-It is also the responsibility of the student to speak with their current Academic Advisor and/or college Registrar to ensure that the credits will transfer into their existing program prior to applying or enrolling in a course at Holy Apostles.
+Yes, Holy Apostles College and Seminary will allow students to join us as a Personal Interest student to earn credits for another program.
+Please note that it is the responsibility of the student (and not Holy Apostles College and Seminary) to research their current college’s policies on transfer credits.
+It is also the responsibility of the student to speak with their current Academic Advisor and/or college Registrar to ensure that the credits will transfer into their existing program prior to applying or enrolling in a course at Holy Apostles College and Seminary.